sherryydu/HSC401_CoralBleachingWebsite/README.md

 This root directory ('HSC401_CoralBleachingWebsite') contains folders and HTML files related to this project for the website's functionality.

+## How to use

+Download the root directory ('HSC401_CoralBleachingWebsite') and open the 'index.html' page in your chosen web browser (e.g., Google Chrome, Safari, etc.).
+The website should be fully functional.

 ## File structure:

 | Directory       | Description                                         |